Proofme-id/Documentation/plug-proofme-webrtc-node.md

 Below an example of how to pass the credentials and validate them.
 ```
+// This is being sent from a frontend somewhere
 const credentialObject: ICredentialObject = req.body.credentials;
 if (credentialObject) {
+    // The requested credentials
     const requestedData: IRequestedCredentials = {
-        by: "Proofme",
+        requester: "Proofme",
-        description: "full identification",
+        description: "Full identification",
         credentials: [
             { key: "PHOTO", provider: "EPASS", required: true },
             { key: "FIRST_NAME", provider: "EPASS", required: true },